adlrocha/almanack/mental_models.md

 1. The man who needs a new machine tool and hasn't bought it is already paying for it.
 If you don't have the right thinking tools, you and the people you seek to help are already suffering from your easily removable ignorance.

 1. When thinking about your habits, goals, and time management always subtract before adding.

+1. When spending money in something, do not think on their absolute price, but the percentage of your monthly (or yearly) salary of what you are buying, its utility in time, and the time required to amortise it.
+This will help you make better buying decisions, to not to hesitate to spend money on important things, and not to waste time on trying to find discounts or bargains when it only represents a small percentage of your total income.